isomorphic-software/smartclient-docs/classes/TextItem.md

 The mask can also contain literals - arbitrary non editable characters to be displayed as part of the formatted text.
 Any character not matching one of the above mask characters will be considered a literal.
 To use one of the mask characters as a literal, it must be escaped with a pair of backslashes (\\\\).
 By default literals are formatting characters only and will not be saved as part of the item's value.
 This behavior is controlled via [TextItem.maskSaveLiterals](#attr-textitemmasksaveliterals).

 When a TextItem with a mask has focus, the formatted mask string will be displayed, with the [TextItem.maskPromptChar](#attr-textitemmaskpromptchar) displayed as a placeholder for characters that have not yet been entered.
 As the user types in the field, input will be restricted to the appropriate character class for each character, with uppercase/lowercase conversion occurring automatically.
-When focus is moved away from the field, the displayed value will be formatted to include any literals in the appropriate places, using [TextItem.maskPadChar](#attr-textitemmaskpadchar) as the placeholder character.
+When focus is moved away from the field, the displayed value will be formatted to include any literals in the appropriate places.

 Sample masks: